JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 Functions that eat or spit out a single number are not supported.
 The forward mapping _and_ conditions need vectors: instead of returning `val` you should return `[val]` (a 1-element `Vector`).
-Or better yet, wrap it in a static vector: `SVector(val)`.

-### Sparse arrays

-!!! danger "Danger"
-    Sparse arrays are not supported out of the box and might yield incorrect values!

-If your use case involves sparse arrays, it is best to differentiate with respect to the dense vector of values and only construct the sparse array inside of the `forward` and `conditions` functions.

 ## Number of inputs and outputs